 What Does Carpenter Ant Damage Look Like?

-Carpenter ants love infesting fence posts, especially if those fence posts are in moist soil, and even more if they are old, unpainted, and untreated.
+- Carpenter ants love infesting fence posts, especially if those fence posts are in moist soil, and even more if they are old, unpainted, and untreated.
 If they attack your fence posts, you might be able to see damage close to the soil.
-This damage will look like someone used a carving knife on the wood and the trenches will feel smooth to the touch, almost like they’ve been sanded down.

-Stumps are another popular location for carpenter ants to establish their nests.
+- Stumps are another popular location for carpenter ants to establish their nests.
 If you have a stump with large cracks in it, you may be able to look into those cracks and see into the carpenter ants tunnels.
-But a few chops of an ax will expose those tunnels much faster and make them much easier to see.
-Those exposed tunnels will be stacked on top of each other.

-If carpenter ants find their way into your home, they will gravitate toward cool, moist areas.
+- They will gravitate toward cool, moist areas.
 A frequent target is window and door frames as these areas are notorious for having high moisture levels.
 If you have carpenter ants inside your door or window frames, you may see cracking, bubbling, dents, or tiny holes that are about the size of those carpenter ants.
-If there are kick-out holes, there is also likely to be frass underneath those holes.
-Frass is a sawdust-like material created by carpenter ants as they tunnel through wood.

-Carpenter ants are also prone to tunneling into water-damaged sills that are located just above your cement foundation walls.
+- Carpenter ants are also prone to tunneling into water-damaged sills that are located just above your cement foundation walls.
 You may be able to see some holes and frass clinging to the walls below those holes or frass coming out of the gaps in those sills if you inspect exposed sills in your basement.
-If you're unable to see the sills inside your basement, and your home has a crawl space, that is another good place to look for carpenter ant activity.

 Big black ants crawling around outside your home should not be ignored.
 Have those ants checked out and find out where they're coming from.